‘Every Year After’: Everything We Know About Carley Fortune’s Romance Adaptation

 Gareth Cattermole / Getty Images Alberto E. Rodriguez / Getty Images for Disney

 Prime Video isn’t slowing down when it comes to romance book adaptations.
-With The Summer I Turned Pretty dominating pop culture, there’s another bestselling romance novel headed to the streamer: Carley Fortune’s Every Summer After.
+After the success of The Summer I Turned Pretty and the upcoming Off Campus adaptation, there’s also another bestselling romance novel headed to the streamer: Carley Fortune’s Every Summer After.

-Fortune explained the reasoning behind the name change to Swooon.
-“The thinking behind that was that Every Summer After was like too confining as a season for a series, and Every Year After allowed them to open this up to a broader story,” the author revealed.
+“The thinking behind that was that Every Summer After was like too confining as a season for a series, and Every Year After allowed them to open this up to a broader story,” Fortune explained the reasoning behind the name change to Swooon.

 What is Every Year After about?